getzlab/SignatureAnalyzer/docs/expression_matrices.md

 ## Expression Matrices

-Decomposition of expression signatures using  `siganalyzer`.
+Decomposition of expression signatures using  `signatureanalyzer`.
 For identifying _de novo_ signatures in expression matrices (ex. single-cell RNA-seq, bulk RNA-seq, etc.).
 The following document is a reference for important considerations when running this method for these data-types.

 ---